ENCCS/gpu-programming/content/7-directive-based-models.rst

 Structured Data Region
 ++++++++++++++++++++++

-A structured data region is convenient for providing persistent data on the device which could be used for subseqent GPU directives.
+A structured data region is convenient for providing persistent data on the device which could be used for subsequent GPU directives.

 .. challenge:: Syntax for structured data region